Preparing for Home Visits & Parties

-SLO Santa will send you an info sheet with Home Visit details, and follow up with a phone call.
+SLO Santa will follow up with a phone call when a Home Visit Party is scheduled.
 The general guidelines are:

-Be clear with all guests about agreed-upon Covid-19 protocols
+Be clear with all guests about agreed-upon protocols (COVID, photos, etc.)

 Reserve a parking place for SLO Santa, on or immediately adjacent to the venue property

-Elf "Pepper Mintsticks" might accompany SLO Santa and help with logistics
+Elf "Pepper Mintsticks" may accompany SLO Santa and help with logistics